Laboratory superalloy analysis

 FAQ

-- Cobalt-based (Co): highly resistant to wear and chemical corrosion
+Cobalt-based (Co) : highly resistant to wear and chemical corrosion

-- Iron-based (Fe): less expensive, used in energy and heavy industry
+Iron-based (Fe) : less expensive, used in energy and heavy industry

-- Annealing to relax internal stresses
+Annealing to relieve internal stresses

-- Solution treatment to homogenise the alloy
+Solution treatment to homogenize the alloy